-I am convinced — based on years of observation — that most coffee drinkers who talk about espresso don’t actually like the drink.
+I am convinced, based on years of observation, that most coffee drinkers who talk about espresso actually do not like the drink.
 Espresso, that is.

-Espresso has the reputation of being the absolute best coffee drink there is, and for espresso lovers that is true.
+Espresso has a reputation for being the absolute best coffee drink there is, and for espresso lovers, that’s true.

-But when I observe people’s reactions when they are served a shot of perfectly good espresso, I can only conclude that few of them like it.
+But when I watch people’s reactions when you serve them a shot of good espresso, I can only conclude that few like it.

-Mind you, I’m talking about excellent espresso — brewed by a seasoned barista using the finest coffee and top-of-the-line equipment available.
+Mind you, I am talking about an excellent espresso made by an experienced barista with the best coffee and equipment.

-True, for most coffee drinkers espresso is an acquired taste.
-The drink is, after all, far removed from the kitchen variety ‘cup of joe,’ all or not adulterated with milk and / or sugar.
+It’s true, for most coffee drinkers, espresso is an acquired taste.
+After all, the drink is far from the “cup of coffee” from the kitchen, adulterated with or without milk and / or sugar.

-One has to grow to love genuine espresso.
+You have to learn to love real espresso.

 Restaurant Quality Coffee

-I say ‘genuine espresso’ because nowadays much of what is served as espresso is not espresso at all, but rather a poor (and often outright terrible) misrepresentation of the real thing.
+I say real espresso because much of what is served as espresso these days is not espresso at all, but a bad (and often downright awful) misinterpretation of real espresso.

-The real thing used to be hard to get if you weren’t lucky enough to have been born in Italy (and lived in a relatively civilized area big enough to support a real espresso bar).
-Either that, or you had to be rich enough to be able to afford one of those huge, shiny, copper-clad and steam-powered machines so you pull shots at home.
+Back in the day, real espresso was hard to come by unless you were lucky enough to be born in Italy (and live in a relatively civilized area big enough to run a real espresso bar).
+Either that, or you had to be rich enough to afford one of those huge, shiny, copper-clad, steam-powered machines that you could use to make espresso at home.

-Fortunately nowadays anyone can afford to brew restaurant-quality coffee, espresso and other coffee drinks at home.
+Fortunately, today everyone can afford to make restaurant-quality coffee, espresso, and other coffee drinks at home.

-Take, for instance, the Dedica — an inexpensive 15-bar pump espresso machine by Italian manufacturer DeLonghi.
+Take, for example, this affordable 15-bar pump espresso machine from Italian manufacturer DeLonghi.

-It doesn’t just look good (the company is known for its design aesthetics) but it produces fantastic espresso and other coffee drinks.
-Restaurant quality, indeed – and that at a very reasonable price.
+Not only does it look good (the company is known for its design esthetic), but it produces fantastic espresso and other coffee drinks.
+Restaurant quality, indeed – and at a very reasonable price.

-[Reasonable, especially when you consider how much money you save by no longer having to buy those outrageously overpriced drinks at Starbucks and similar stores].
+Reasonable, especially considering how much money you save by not having to buy those outrageously overpriced drinks at Starbucks and similar stores].

 Genuine Espresso vs the next best thing

-The next best thing to espresso – and a fixture in nearly every Italian home — is the drink brewed in a stove top espresso maker.
-That’s the colloquial name for what the Italians (who invented the thing) refer to as a macchinetta (literally “small machine”).
+The next best drink to espresso – and a staple in almost every Italian household – is the beverage prepared in a stove top espresso machine.
+That’s the colloquial name for what the Italians (who invented the thing) call a macchinetta (literally, “little machine”).

-There is no universal standard that defines the process of extracting espresso.
-However, there are several precise definitions which describe the amount and type of ground coffee used, how finely it is ground, the exact temperature and pressure of the water, and the rate of extraction — the time it takes to force the water through the coffee grinds.
+To call a macchinetta an espresso machine is incorrect.
+Here’s why: There is no universal standard that defines the process of espresso extraction.
+However, there are several precise definitions that describe the amount and type of ground coffee used, the grind, the exact temperature and pressure of the water, and the extraction speed – the time the water is forced through the coffee grounds.

-This is why the coffee used in these machines must be ground a tad coarser that that used in professional espresso machines.
-If one were to use an espresso grind in a stove-top machine the machine either clogs or takes far too long to force the water through the grinds, resulting in a small amount of bitter brew.
+For this reason, the coffee used in these machines must be ground somewhat coarser than in professional espresso machines.
+If you were to use an espresso grinder in a stovetop, the machine would either clog or take far too long to force the water through the grind, resulting in a small amount of bitter brew.

-While Italians refer to the machine as a macchinetta, elsewhere it has become known as a ‘moka pot.’
+While the Italians refer to the machine as a macchinetta, elsewhere it has become known as a ‘moka pot.”

-The best known moka pots are those by Bialetti Industrie (Italy), which calls the contraption ‘Moka Express.’
+The most famous mocha pots are those made by Bialetti Industrie (Italy), which calls the device “Moka Express.”

-Of course their marketing department has been more than willing to accommodate the public’s perception, and thus the machines are sold as ‘Moka Express Stovetop Espresso Makers‘
+Of course, the company’s marketing department has adapted to public perception, and so the machines are sold as ‘Moka Express Stovetop Espresso Makers.’

-But while, as noted, the Moka Express cannot brew genuine espresso, in my observation it turns out that most coffee drinkers prefer the ‘espresso’ created by this little machine over real espresso pulled using something much more expensive.
+Although, as mentioned above, the Moka Express cannot make a true espresso, from my observation, it has been found that most coffee drinkers prefer the ‘espresso” produced by this small machine to a true espresso made with a much more expensive machine.

-If you are among those coffee lovers who have tried espresso but didn’t like it, you will most likely enjoy the coffee produced by the macchinetta — particularly when you add sugar and/or milk as usual.
+If you are one of those coffee lovers who have tried espresso but did not like it, you will most likely like the coffee produced by the Macchinetta – especially if you add sugar and/or milk as usual.

-I use my moka pot at least once a day, adding a little sugar and foamed milk to the brew.
-Friends and guests who have tasted the result often ask for stovetop coffee the next time they visit, and a good many of them have bought the little machine themselves.
+I use my Moka pot at least once a day and add some sugar and frothed milk to the brew.
+Friends and guests who have tasted the result often ask for coffee from the pot the next time they visit, and many of them have bought the little machine themselves.